joostdecock/site/pages/contribute.md

 Hi there,

 Are you interested in contributing to freesewing?
-We'd love your help.
-It's exactly why we made this thing open source in the first place.
+That's awesome, and exactly why we this thing is open source in the first place.

 ## Code of conduct

-We strive to be an open and inclusive community.
+Freesewing strives to be an open and inclusive community.
-To keep the trolls at bay, we have a [code of conduct](/about/code-of-conduct). and we ask contributors to uphold it.
+To keep the trolls at bay, there's a [code of conduct](/about/code-of-conduct). and contributors are expected to uphold it.

 ## Where to get help or report a problem

-- The freesewing community on Gitter is the best place to ask questions, meet other freesewers, or just hang out and share a laugh.
-[Join the freesewing community on Gitter](https://gitter.im/freesewing/freesewing).
+- The [freesewing chat on Gitter](https://gitter.im/freesewing/freesewing) is the best place to ask questions, meet other freesewers, or just hang out and share a laugh.
 - Chat not your thing?
-The [@freesewing_org](https://twitter.com/freesewing_org) account on Twitter is the next best thing.
+The [@freesewing_org](https://twitter.com/freesewing_org) Twitter account is the next best thing.
 - Did you spot a mistake?
 Have a suggestion for an improvement?
 Please [file an issue on GitHub](https://github.com/freesewing/freesewing.github.io/issues/new).
 You'll need a GitHub account, but they are free.